Patterns and Dynamics of Netflix TV Show Popularity

-Although the temporal pattern of change (every two days) is similar between the two countries, this does not imply that trends in country $A$ influenced those in country $B$ unless the shows themselves are the same.
-If $\sab{B1} = \sab{A1}$, $\sab{B2} = \sab{A2}$, and $\sab{B3} = \sab{A3}$, this would suggest that TV show trends in country $A$ may have influenced those in country $B$.
-However, if $\sab{B1}, \sab{B2}, \sab{B3}$ are entirely different from $\sab{A1}, \sab{A2}, \sab{A3}$, then it would be difficult to argue that cultural influence occurred.
+Although the temporal pattern of change (every two days) is similar between the two countries, this does not imply that trends in country $A$ were aligned with those in country $B$ unless the shows themselves are the same.
+If $\sab{B1} = \sab{A1}$, $\sab{B2} = \sab{A2}$, and $\sab{B3} = \sab{A3}$, this would suggest that TV show trends in country $A$ may have been transmitted to those in country $B$.
+However, if $\sab{B1}, \sab{B2}, \sab{B3}$ are entirely different from $\sab{A1}, \sab{A2}, \sab{A3}$, then it would be difficult to argue that a cross-country relationship occurred.
 Transfer entropy, however, does not take the identity of the shows into account.
 It assigns the same value as long as the pattern of change is similar, regardless of whether the actual shows match.

-Given these challenges, we adopt an alternative approach to examine temporal influence.
+Given these challenges, we adopt an alternative approach to examine temporal dynamics.
 Instead of directly measuring information transfer, we assess whether the past content trends in country $k_2$ are similar to the current trends in country $k_1$.
 To quantify this directional alignment, we use Kullback-Leibler (KL) divergence~\cite{kullback1951information}, as a measure of the difference between probability distributions.